-How To Break in Motorcycle Gloves – Maximise Comfort, Durability, and Protection.
+How to Break in Motorcycle Gloves for Maximum Comfort, Durability, and Protection

 You really need to have your hands free, and it is easy to move while you’re on the road so you can maintain the control that is essential to ride safely, especially on longer rides.

 Motorcycle gloves are made to be strong with thick leather padding, but this makes them difficult to flex and move comfortably when you first get them on.
-Your gloves will eventually break over time but there are some tried and tested techniques that you can use to speed up the process.
+Your gloves will eventually break over time, but there are some tried and tested techniques that you can use to speed up the process, some of which may involve conditioning.

 Complete Guide to Breaking in Your New Leather Motorcycle Gloves – The Fast and Easy Way